RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 #### The Measurable Impact of Diversity
 A **Deloitte study** found that when employees feel supported in a diverse and inclusive workplace, their ability to **innovate increases by 83%**.
 Employees who feel valued and included are more willing to take creative risks and introduce unique ideas.

-Diversity is not about assimilation into a single culture but about creating a **mosaic**—where different backgrounds and experiences come together to form something greater than the sum of its parts.
+Diversity is not about assimilation into a single culture but about creating a **mosaic** -- where different backgrounds and experiences come together to form something greater than the sum of its parts.

-### Recruitment – Sending the Right Signals
+### Recruitment - Sending the Right Signals

 The recruitment process should **attract a diverse range of candidates** and avoid unintentional exclusion.
 This requires attention to:

 #### Job Descriptions
 - Use clear, accessible language and **avoid jargon** that may alienate candidates.
-- Refrain from unnecessary experience requirements—ensure stated expectations reflect true needs.
+- Refrain from unnecessary experience requirements -- ensure stated expectations reflect true needs.
 - Avoid language like "rockstar" or "ninja," which can be exclusionary and suggest unrealistic expectations.

 #### Company Website & Online Presence